CodeMovie/code-movie-runtime/README.md

 #### 4. Hack the element

-The element's shadow root is open and most of the private properties on the `AnimatedHighlight` class are actually private.
+The element's shadow root is open and most of the private properties on the `AnimatedHighlight` class are not actually private.
 Go and mess with 'em!

 ## JavaScript API